ID529/lectures/README.md

 - 1:30-2:00 Lecture: Starting R Projects
 - 2:00-2:30 Lecture: Intro to dplyr
-- 2:30-2:45 Comparing base R vs. tidyverse
+- 2:30-2:40 Comparing base R vs. tidyverse
-- 2:45-3:00 Activity: Work on dplyr learnr tutorial in groups
+- 2:40-3:00 Activity: Work on dplyr learnr tutorial in groups
 - 3:00-3:05 Break
 - 3:05-3:35 Lecture: Cleaning Text Data
 - 3:35-4:05 Lecture: Writing Functions
-- 4:05-4:35 Activity: Write functions together
+- 4:05-4:30 Activity: Write functions together
-- 4:35-5:00 Activity: Discussion Q&A from ggplot2 Homework
+- 4:30-4:45 Activity: Discussion Q&A from ggplot2 Homework
+- 4:45-4:55 Survey: Checking in on Pacing
-- 5:00-5:15 Demonstration of how to do the homework
+- 4:55-5:10 Demonstration of how to do the homework
-- 5:15-5:30 Time to work on homework, chat with classmates, peruse recommended reading
+- 5:10-5:30 Time to work on homework, chat with classmates, peruse recommended reading

 Recommended reading: